Alabama vs. New Mexico State NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Crimson Tide and their opponents score an average of 62.9 points per game, 4.1 fewer than Saturday's total.

-- The 59 PPG average total in Aggies games this season is eight points fewer than this game's over/under.
+- In 2021, games involving the Aggies have averaged a total of 59 points, eight fewer than this game's set over/under.

 Alabama Stats and Trends